List of Underdog characters: The Flying Sorcerers

-The Flying Sorcerers are a strange alien race led by King Cup (voiced by Allen Swift).
+The Flying Sorcerers are an alien species led by King Cup (voiced by Allen Swift).

-King Cup sent his twin sons Prince Bric and Prince Brac to find someone who can bake a cake for his people after the old royal baker was fired for his cake not being good.
+Cup sends his twin sons Bric and Brac to find someone who can bake a cake for his people after the old royal baker was fired for his cake not being good.
 The first two baking slaves they found upon King Cup firing a dart at three possible planets were a Magnet Man and an inhabitant of Zot, but they could not bake a cake that tasted like cake (the Magnet Man's cake was made of metal and the Zot Man's cake's texture was gummy and sticky) and were imprisoned.
-Then they made Sweet Polly their new baking slave.
-Before Underdog could rescue her, Bric and Brac transformed him into a bouncing ball.
-Sweet Polly was forced to bake 500 cakes for the Flying Sorcerers, but her weariness from baking the cakes made her fall into the giant mixing bowl she was using to make the cakes.
-Underdog freed himself from Bric and Brac's spell and defeated the Flying Sorcerers.
-At first, King Cup was upset that Underdog was taking his baking slave home, but after vowing he would not abuse others again, he received one of Sweet Polly's cake recipes so that he could make his own cakes for his people.
-It's implied that King Cup released and returned the Magnet and Zot Men to their respective home planets afterwards.
+Bric and Brac enslave Polly for their ends.
+Before Underdog can rescue her, Bric and Brac transform him into a bouncing ball.
+Polly is forced to bake 500 cakes for the Flying Sorcerers, but her weariness from baking the cakes makes her fall into the mixing bowl.
+Underdog frees himself from Bric and Brac's spell and defeats the Flying Sorcerers.
+At first, Cup is upset that Underdog was taking his baking slave home, but after vowing he would not abuse others again, he receives one of Polly's cake recipes to make his own cakes.